-- o Cloud DC: A data center that is not on premises of enterprises, but has compute/storage resources that can be requested or purchased by the enterprises.
+- Network Security Function (NSF): is a function that is provided as a set of security-related service function.
+Typically, an NSF may be responsible for detecting unwanted activity and blocking/ mitigating the effect of such unwanted activity in order to fulfil the service requirements.
+The NSF can help in supporting communication stream integrity and confidentiality. - Cloud Data Center (DC): A data center that may/may not be run on the premises of enterprises, but has compute/storage resources that can be requested or purchased by the enterprises.
 The enterprise is actually getting a virtual data center.
-The Cloud Security Alliance (CSA) (http://cloudsecurityalliance.org) focus on adding security to this environment.
-A specific research topic is security as a service within the cloud data center. - o Cloud-based security functions: Network Security Function (NSF) hosted and managed by service providers or different administrative entity. - o DC: Data Center - o Domain: The term Domain in this draft has the following different connotations in different scenarios: - Client--Provider relationship, i.e. client requesting some network security functions from its provider; - Domain A Domain B relationship, i.e. one operator domain requesting some network security functions from another operator domain; or - Applications -- Network relationship, i.e. an application (e.g. cluster of servers) requesting some functions from network, etc.
+The Cloud Security Alliance (CSA) (http://cloudsecurityalliance.org) focuses on adding security to this environment.
+A specific research topic is security as a service within the cloud data center. - Cloud-based security functions: Network Security Functions (NSFs) that may be hosted and managed by service providers or a different administrative entity.

+The term Domain in this draft has the following different Domain: connotations in different scenarios:

+- Client--Provider relationship, i.e. client requesting some network security functions from its provider; - Domain A Domain B relationship, i.e. one operator domain requesting some network security functions from another operator domain; or - Applications -- Network relationship, i.e. an application (e.g. cluster of servers) requesting some functions from network, etc.